173TECH/sayn/docs/tutorials/tutorial_part1.md

   credential called `warehouse`.
 The connection details will be defined in `settings.yaml`.
 * `default_db`: the database used by sql and autosql tasks.
 Since we only have 1 credential, this field can be skipped.
-* `dags`: the list of files in the dags folder that contain this project's task definitions.

 ### Step 2: Define your individual settings with `settings.yaml`